 - Luxx 645w Pro: DLC, IP66 Waterproof, UL/ETL Listed

 - Gavita Pro 1700E: DLC, FCC and UL8800 compliant, IP66 wet rated, CE and CB compliant, IP56 wet rated in Europe

 - Gavita Pro 1700E: 28.4 lbs

-It's in these three categories that the ROI E-680 shows up.
-It's the best bang per buck, with superior output, industry-standard efficacy, and all for the lowest price point.
+These three categories are where the ROI-E680 really shines.
+It boasts a high output with industry-standard efficiency—all at a low price point.
 Furthermore, its affordability still comes with many (if not more) of the additional features you love to see in a grow light, including dimmers, uniformity of PAR, and the option of advanced controls.

-Click here to see more pictures & information about the ROI-E680.
+Click here for more details about the ROI-E680.